mrquorr/nn_visualizer/README.md

 pip install PyGObject==3.46.0
 ```

-## Different visualizers
+## Visualizer description

-* v1 shows only the calculations as they propagate through the netwokr
-* v2 shows the entire network
-* v3 shows a detailed breakdown of calculations on each layer
+v3 shows a detailed breakdown of calculations on each layer

 ## Running it